andijakl/universal-beacon/README.md

 ## Background - Bluetooth Beacons

 Bluetooth Low Energy / LE / Smart allows objects to be discovered - for example, it enables your phone to connect to a heart rate belt or a headset.
-A Bluetooth Beacon does not connect to your phone; instead, it continuously transmits small amounts of data.
+A Bluetooth Beacon does not connect to your phone; instead, it continuously transmits small amounts of data - no matter if someone is listening or not.
+The efficient nature of Bluetooth Smart ensures that the battery of a beacon nevertheless lasts several months.

+Phones and apps can react to Bluetooth Beacons - e.g., to trigger specific actions when the user is close to a physical location.
+In contrast to GPS, this works even indoors and has a much better accuracy.

+To differentiate between different beacons and to give each one a unique meaning in your virtual world, beacons send out information packages.
+These are formatted according to a certain specification.
+While the general way of broadcasting these information packages is standardized by the Bluetooth Core specification, the beacon package contents are not.
+Windows 10 comes with APIs to receive Bluetooth LE advertisements, but does not contain an SDK to work with common beacon protocols.

 ## The Universal Beacon Library

-... coming soon!

-## Availability

-The Universal Beacon Library is available in C# and includes a dependency to .NETCore the Universal Windows Platform (UWP / UAP) for Windows 10, and can therefore be used in applications targeting Windows 10 with support for Bluetooth Smart / LE.

-To keep up to date, either watch this project or [follow me on Twitter](https://twitter.com/andijakl).
+Provides an easy way for Universal Windows Apps (for Windows 10) to manage beacons and to parse their information packages.

+As a developer, you only have to feed the received Bluetooth advertisements into the library - it will analyze, cluster and parse the contents, so that you can easily access the latest data from each individual beacon.

+Clustering is achieved through the Bluetooth address (MAC): the constant and regular advertisements of multiple beacons are matched to unique beacons.

+The next step is analyzing the conents of the advertisement payloads.
+The library recognizes Apple iBeacons and fully parses the open [Google Eddystone specification](https://github.com/google/eddystone), including all three frame types that have been defined:

+* UID frames
+* URL frames
+* Telemetry frames

+Instead of having to implement the Eddystone specification yourself and worry about encodings and byte orderings, you can directly access the latest available information through convenient classes and properties.
+For unknown frames of other beacon types, it's easy to extend the library to parse the payload in a derived beacon frame class and make use of the beacon management and information update features of the library.

 ## Feature Overview

-... coming soon!
+- Directly analyzes received Bluetooth LE advertisements (`BluetoothLEAdvertisementReceivedEventArgs`)
+- Clusters based on Bluetooth MAC address and keeps frame types up to date with the latest information
+- Retrieve Bluetooth address (MAC), signal strength (RSSI) and latest update timestamp for each beacon
+- Parses individual advertisement frame contents
+- Eddystone UID frame:
+  - Ranging data
+  - Namespace ID
+  - Instance ID
+- Eddystone Telemetry (TLM) frame:
+  - Version
+  - Battery [V]
+  - Beacon temperature [°C]
+  - Count of advertisement frames sent since power up
+  - Time since power up
+- Eddystone URL frame:
+  - Ranging data
+  - Complete URL
+- Raw payload for all other beacons, including Apple iBeacon